NyiNyiAye81/Getting_Data_Assignment/CodeBook.md

   5 | STANDING (value 5): subject was standing during the test 6 | LAYING (value 6): subject was laying down during the test

-subject - The ID of the test subject activity - The type of activity performed when the corresponding measurements were taken
+subject - The ID of the test subject.

+activity - The type of activity performed when the corresponding measurements were taken

 The result is written into [tidy_data.txt](https://github.com/NyiNyiAye81/Getting_Data_Assignment/blob/master/tidy_data.txt).